🚚 How to migrate to Kirby Tips & tutorials

 update: true

-You don't have to set all permissions for each role.
+You don't have to set all possible permissions for each role.
 Each permission is set to true by default, if not specified otherwise.

-You can also enable or disable entire permission sections by passing true or false instead of an array of definitions for each action.
+You can also enable or disable entire permission categories by passing true or false instead of an array of definitions for each action.
 A more simple permission setup for an editor, who should not be allowed to edit other users, could look like this:

 /site/blueprints/users/editor.yml